Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks

-\begin{corollary} \emph{(Max. mmW UL Allocation)} The maximum mmW UL allocation amount depends only on $\zeta$, $\WM$, and $\WMUL$, i.e. $\beta_m^* \leq \( 1 + \frac{\WMUL}{\zeta \WM}\)^{-1}$. \end{corollary} It is remarkable that the upper bound does not depend on $\mu$W bandwidth and SE but on mmW DL and UL bandwidths.
+Similarly, Proposition 4 provides the maximum mmW UL allocation at the extremely dense mmW BS deployment. \begin{corollary} \emph{(Max. mmW UL Allocation)} The maximum mmW UL allocation amount depends only on $\zeta$, $\WM$, and $\WMUL$, i.e. $\lim_{\lambdahM \rightarrow \infty} \beta_m^* = \( 1 + \frac{\WMUL}{\zeta \WM}\)^{-1}$. \end{corollary} It is remarkable that the maximum $\beta_m^*$ does not depend on $\mu$W bandwidth and SE but on mmW DL and UL bandwidths.
 This is because the mmW UL rate becomes dominant under this extreme mmW BS densification.